marco-schmidt/ufxcoder/README.md

 ## Status Quo

-As of December 2017, the project is in its early stages.
+As of August 2021, the project is in its early stages.
 Only TIFF, DNG, CR2 and JPEG files are being supported.
 Transcoding has not been implemented yet, and a lot of checks are missing.
 The software is in an alpha stage and unsuitable for a production environment.